mdalmaruf/INFT-1207/Project.md

 # INFT 1207 - Test Automation of Banking Project

 ## Overview
 This project involves automated testing of a **banking demo website** using **Selenium WebDriver with Python**.
-It simulates a corporate environment where the team is responsible for testing several modules of the banking system before its release.
+It replicates a corporate setting where the team is responsible for testing multiple banking modules before release.

 ## Demo Website
 - **Website:** [http://demo.guru99.com/V4/](http://demo.guru99.com/V4/)
 - **Login Credentials:**
   - Visit [http://demo.guru99.com](http://demo.guru99.com) and enter your email to receive temporary credentials.
   - Example credentials:
     - **User ID:** mngr160860
     - **Password:** pumagEm
 - Credentials are valid for **20 days**.
-Generate new ones if they expire.
+Generate new ones if needed.

+---

 ## Project Scope
-Your team will automate and test the following **Manager Role Modules**:
+Your team will automate the following **Manager Role Modules**:

 1. **New Customer**
 2. **Edit Customer**